DrCracket/itt-courier-110169-to-usb/README.md

 +----------------+                |       PD5 VCC GND RST PD4       |
                                   +---------------------------------+
 ```
-After that take a look at the bottom side of the PCB, where the microcontroller sits.
+After that take a look at the bottom side of the PCB, where the microcontroller
+sits.
 Here you have to do a few things:
 - Sever the connection between pin 10 and 26
-- Bridge pins 8 and 9
+- Bridge pins 7 and 8
 - Connect pins 26 and 32
 - Connect pins 27 and 35